-- For storage formats you may find that you want self-describing formats that are optimized for random access, metadata storage, and binary encoding like Parquet, ORC, Zarr, HDF5, GeoTIFF and so on
+For storage formats you may find that you want self-describing formats that are optimized for random access, metadata storage, and binary encoding like Parquet, ORC, Zarr, HDF5, and GeoTIFF.

-- When working on the cloud you may find that some older formats like HDF5 may not work well
+When working on the cloud you may find that some older formats like HDF5 may not work as well.

 Processes and Threads¶